Characteristics & Cultural Requirements

 Habit/Form: Mounded upright

 Soil: Moist, well-drained, acidic

-The Oakleaf Hydrangea has many cultivars and sizes ranging from small to large and is under utilized in the north american landscaping.
-It is one of the most beautiful plants with many benefits.
-The showy, white, cone-shaped flowers bloom throughout the summer and dazzles its surroundings with fall colors of rich burgundy in the fall.
-As this shrub loses its leaves in the colder months, the exposed woody stems displays exfoliating cinnamon color branches giving it a good late fall and early winter interest.
+The Oakleaf Hydrangea has many cultivars and sizes, ranging from small to large and is under-utilized in the North American landscaping.
+It is one of the most beautiful plants, with many benefits.
+The showy, white, cone-shaped flowers bloom throughout the summer and dazzle its surroundings with fall colors of rich burgundy in the fall.
+As this shrub loses its leaves in the colder months, the exposed woody stems displays exfoliating cinnamon color branches, giving it a good late fall and early winter interest.